I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_status_indication.md

 For more information about OID requests, see the following Remarks section.

-### -field StatusBuffer
+            `SourceHandle`

+            The source of the status indication.
+If the source is a miniport adapter, it should be the handle that NDIS passed to the
+     <i>MiniportAdapterHandle</i> parameter of the
+     <a href="..\ndis\nc-ndis-miniport_initialize.md">MiniportInitializeEx</a> function.
+If
+     the source is a filter module, it should be the handle that NDIS passed to the
+     <i>NdisFilterHandle</i> parameter of the
+     <a href="..\ndis\nc-ndis-filter_attach.md">FilterAttach</a> function.

+            `StatusBuffer`

             A pointer to a buffer that contains medium-specific data that depends on the value at
      <b>StatusCode</b> .